Note: this post mentions body image and dieting.

 One thing I find particularly inspirational is following plus size athletes on social media.
 Any time I think “oh I can’t do crow pose because I’m too heavy” it’s a huge wake up call that I’m definitely capable of it if I work hard!
 So here’s a round up of some of my favorites – and the patterns from the new Cashmerette Activewear collection that you can use to make your own workout gear.

 Jessamyn was one of the first curvy yogis I started following on Instagram, and her practice – and particularly her inversions – are so inspiring to me!
 She also wears awesome funky leggings, which you can make yourself, using the Belmont Leggings pattern.

 Krista Henderson is a 5-time award-winning, plus size athlete in triathlon and indoor rowing, and she runs Born to Reign Athletics, which has a wealth of information for aspiring and active plus size athletes.
-The Cedar Workout Tank in a chlorine-resistant lycra with the crew neck (and maybe even an added neckline zipper) would be a fantastic option for a triathlon.
+The Spruce Tank in a chlorine-resistant lycra with the crew neck (and maybe even an added neckline zipper) would be a fantastic option for a triathlon.

 Mirna is a marathoner, ultramarathoner, and trail runner, who’s completed a 100k race (WHAT!), and ran the Marine Corps Marathon and NYC Marathon back to back.
 I have to admit it: this probably means I can’t use being plus size as the excuse for not being able to run for 5 minutes…

 Amanda is a joyous dancer, who set up the hashtag #BreakingTheStereotype, to challenge preconceived notions of what dancers should look like.
 You can read all about her amazing journey – culminating in appearing in a Katy Perry video! – at Amy Poehler’s Smart Girls here.

 Amanda is a big fan of athleisure separates, and would totally rock a Cedar Dolman Top.